j-dexter/data-science-for-business-with-R/01_Business_Understanding/business_understanding_philosophy.md

 ## Chapter 1: Business Understanding

+## Primary Goal in This part of any Business-Driven DS Project:

+**Use Exploratory techniques with the goal of:**

+* Sizing the business problem and see if it's worth our time.

+Matt says that *sizing the business opportunity or cost is OVERLOOKED by most data scientist.
+If the cost/benefit to the organization is not large, it's not worth my time (or the organizations time).*

+**We need to be efficient, which is our second focus.**

+## ROI is First, Efficiency is Second

 **In Chapter 1: Business Understanding,** we take what we've learned about the employee attrition business problem and apply the core BSPF steps in stages 1 through 4 as we analyze the problem.
 This chapter is critical because of its emphasis on problem solving and how you can use R programming to show the organization what's going on under the hood.
 In this chapter, you will learn how to:

 * Tackle a business problem with R